Cleveland-Cliffs Inc. Company

 For additional details, select a driver above or select a division from the interactive Trefis split for Cleveland-Cliffs Inc. at the top of the page.

 Cleveland-Cliffs is the largest flat-rolled steel producer and the largest manufacturer of iron ore pellets in North America.
 The company's operations are vertically integrated - spanning from mined raw materials, direct reduced iron, and ferrous scrap to primary steelmaking and downstream finishing.
 Cliffs is now North America's largest steel supplier to the automotive industry.

 SOURCES OF VALUE

 The North American Iron Ore division is the company’s only reported segment currently and is the most valuable segment for the following two reasons:

 Majority of Cliffs' revenue generation

-The company gets its revenues from vertically integrated operations in iron ore and steel manufacturing.
+The company gets its revenues from vertically integrated iron ore and steel manufacturing operations.
 CLF's major customers are steel companies and industrial customers - mainly automobile players.
 Long-term contracts with these customers ensure the sale of a substantial portion of the firm's mineral production.